icwells/compOncDB/README.md

 GNU Aspell

 ### Installing Go and Setting Paths
-Go requires a GOPATH environment variable to set to install packages, an compOncDB requires the GOBIN variable to be set as well.
+Go requires a GOPATH environment variable to set to install packages, an componcdb requires the GOBIN variable to be set as well.
 Follow the directions [here](https://github.com/golang/go/wiki/SettingGOPATH) to set your GOPATH.
 Before you close your .bashrc or similar file, add the following lines after you deifne you GOPATH: